 Today marks exactly one month back in California for me and I must admit, this has not been the homecoming I had been dreaming of.
 It barely feels like I have been home that long, yet, at the same time it feels like I haven’t lived in Hawaii for years.

 I had big dreams coming home.
 Originally my husband and I had major road trip plans.
 We wanted to spend weeks on the road, living out of our car and exploring places like Joshua Tree and Zion.
-After my mom’s stroke, I knew that probably wouldn’t happen, but still I dreamed of days filled with hikes, friends, and fun.
-Instead I have faced one shit show after another.
+After my mom’s stroke, I knew that probably wouldn’t happen, but still, I dreamed of days filled with hikes, friends, and fun.
+Instead, I have faced one shit show after another.
 I can think of exactly one day home where I was relaxed and haven’t even had the time to text friends back, let alone have any fun.
-I don’t remember the last time I was this tense, this stressed, this overwhelmed or felt this defeated.
-I’m back to grinding my teeth, can’t get warm, and my weight fluctuates more then it ever has.
+I don’t remember the last time I was this tense, this stressed, this overwhelmed, or felt this defeated.
+I’m back to grinding my teeth, can’t get warm, and my weight fluctuates more than it ever has.

 So what have I been up to?
 What has derailed my joy of coming home?
 It’s probably best if I just share the story of my last month rather than just list all my bitching…